 The Royal College of Art's historic Kensington campus is iconic, located in the 'Albertopolis' district of London, alongside the Victoria and Albert Museum and Imperial College, flanked by Kensington Gardens and Hyde Park – the largest green space in London – and next to the Royal Albert Hall.

 Designed by H T Cadbury Brown and opened in 1962, the heart of the Kensington site is the Modernist Darwin Building, named for post-war Rector Robin Darwin (grandson of Charles Darwin).

-The Kensington site houses the School of Architecture programmes in Architecture and Interior Design, as well as the School of Design programmes in Design Products, Fashion Menswear, Fashion Womenswear, Global Innovation Design, Innovation Design Engineering, Service Design and Textiles.
-From September 2018, School of Arts & Humanities programmes Curating Contemporary Art, V&A/RCA History of Design (located jointly at the RCA and the historic Victoria and Albert Museum) and Writing will also be located in Kensington.
+https://www.rca.ac.uk/schools/school-of-design/menswear/, Fashion Womenswear, Global Innovation Design, Innovation Design Engineering, Service Design and Textiles.
+School of Arts & Humanities programmes Curating Contemporary Art, Sculpture, V&A/RCA History of Design (located jointly at the RCA and the historic Victoria and Albert Museum) and Writing will also be located in Kensington.

 For more information about our Kensington site, including full address and how to get to us, see Maps & Visiting.